 - The American National Red Cross and other international organizations.

-- · Nonprofit hospitals.
+- Nonprofit hospitals.

 - Nonprofit educational organizations.

+- Qualified blood collector organizations.

-- · State and local governments.
+- State and local governments.

 The federal government does not have to file any exemption certificate.

 All other organizations must furnish exemption certificates when required.